blazing-panda/go-mux/README.md

 ### SonarCloud action

-I used the sonarcloud template to create my workflow for the sonarcloud analysis.
+I used the sonarcloud template to create my workflow for the sonarcloud analysis and followed all of the steps mentioned in the template.

 .sonarcloud.yml
 ```yaml